 It has blocked efforts to pass a Climate Change Act in Northern Ireland, as well as having a history of supporting creationism and blocking legislation on abortion and gay marriage.
 It is the only political party in Ireland to support Brexit.

 The party was founded in 1971 by Ian Paisley and is now led by Arlene Foster.
 It has strong links to protestant Free Presbyterian Church of Ulster, established by Paisley.
 It believes Northern Ireland should remain part of the United Kingdom and currently has eight MPs sitting in the UK parliament in Westminster.

-In June 2017, it agreed a ‘confidence and supply’ deal with prime minister Theresa May to provide her Conservative Party with the votes it needed to push major legislation through the House of Commons.
+In June 2017, the DUP agreed a ‘confidence and supply’ deal with prime minister Theresa May to provide her Conservative Party with the votes it needed to push major legislation through the House of Commons.
 The DUP received an additional £1 billion for projects in Northern Ireland in return for its support.

 Stance on Climate Change

 The manifesto talks in general terms about the need for a “secure and sustainable energy supply for Northern Ireland”, with the focus on interconnection and development of new generation capacity, but with no indication given of the source of this new energy, other than a welcome for “recent planning applications for new power stations” – a clear signal that it remains firmly wedded to fossil fuels.